Long-Term Care Benefit

 If you need long-term care, you will be able to claim the LTC benefit once your assessed care costs have reached a certain limit or ‘cap’.
-The current cap for care costs in 2018 is £55,300 but the website should be checked for an up-to-date amount.
+The current cap for care costs in 2021 is £56,130 for individuals and £84,195 for couples but the Government website should be checked for an up-to-date amount.

 If you move into a care home, you will be responsible for paying the home's ‘non-care costs’ ie the cost of accommodation and day-to-day living expenses.
 The amount that you need to pay to cover these non-care costs is known as ‘the co-payment’.

 However, if you receive care in your own home you will not need to pay a co-payment, because you will already be paying for your day- to- day living costs because you are still living at home.